easytarget/microPyEZfonts/Symbols/README.md

 This folder contains font files suitable for use with `ezFBfont` and Peter Hinches `writer` class.

-They are organised by character set, font family and vertical size.
+They are organised by font family, character set and vertical size.
 * See below for a discussion of the available character sets.
 * The font family is that declared in the source font file, or `Generic` if unknown.
 * The 'height' of each font set is the *true height*; the height of the tallest character in that set.